Vietnam Populist Party

-The Vietnam Populist Party (VPP), also known in Vietnamese as “Đảng Vì Dân”, is a political party in Vietnam, formed on January 1, 2006.
+The Vietnam Populist Party (VPP), also known in Vietnamese as “Đảng Vì Dân” (lit.
+For the People Party), is a political party in Vietnam, formed on January 1, 2006.
 The party campaigns for democracy in Vietnam.

 Vietnam is a one-party state.
 Despite the party's non-violent policies, it is still viewed as an illegal organization by the Vietnamese government.
-For the People Party is a phrase used by Vietnamese media to describe the party.

 Organisation

 The party was founded at the beginning of 2006, initially the result of a formation of five pro-democracy groups.
 The party introduced the New Vietnam Platform, which is a political roadmap with aims to form a multi-party government and democracy in Vietnam.
 The VPP's immediate goals are for a free and fair elections in the country, liberty, peace, prosperity and progressivity, which are all grouped under the New Vietnam Platform.

 In 2007, the Vietnam Populist Party (VPP) and Vietnam Progression Party (VNPP) formed the Lac-Hong Coalition.

 Several people have been arrested for their connections to the party.
 Hong Trung, the VPP's Representative in Vietnam, was arrested by Vietnam authorities in February 2007.
 Others include Truong Minh Duc, and student Dang Hung.

 The whole platform had been evaluated by groups of pro-democracy movements inside Vietnam and overseas.

 On April 28, 2010, the Vietnamese government announced the arrest of Phạm thị Phượng who is, according to the government, linked to this organization, for an attempt to bomb the Immaculate Conception Cathedral Basilica (Nha Tho Duc Ba) on April 30, 2010.
 The Vietnamese government considered VPP to be a terrorist organization.